pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ### Receive messages

-Add an event listener to receive messages, signals, and events for subscribed channels.
+Receive messages, signals, and events through event listeners.
+See Event Listeners.

 ### Description

-Creates an open TCP socket and begins listening for messages on specified channels.
-Requires subscribe_key during initialization.
-New subscribers receive messages published after subscribe completes.
+Opens a TCP socket to PubNub and listens on specified channels.
+You must initialize with subscribe_key.
+By default, you receive only messages published after subscribe() completes.

-- Connectivity: Check envelope.status to confirm subscribe before publishing to avoid race conditions.
+- Connectivity notification: check envelope.status to know when subscribed before publishing to avoid race conditions.
-- Reconnect: With restore: true, client attempts to reconnect and catch up missed messages after disconnect.
-Default reconnect after 320s timeout.
+- Auto-reconnect and catch-up: set restore: true to attempt to retrieve missed messages after disconnect.
+Default reconnect after ~320 seconds timeout.
-- Unsubscribing from all channels resets last timetoken and may cause message gaps.
+- Unsubscribing from all channels resets the last-received timetoken and may cause message gaps.

 ### Method(s)

+To Subscribe to a channel you can use the following method(s) in the Ruby SDK:

 ```
 `1subscribe(